gautammenghani/edulypta_challenge_solutions/Readme.md

 When you build the kernel, pass the "C=1" option to the build, to have sparse run on the .c file before gcc is run.

+## Task 17
+Go dig up your code from task 06, the misc char device driver, and make the following changes:

+ - Delete the read function.
+You don't need that anymore, so make it a write-only misc device and be sure to set the mode of the device to be write-only, by anyone.
+If you do this right, udev will set up the node automatically with the correct permissions.
+ - Create a wait queue, name it "wee\_wait".
+ - In your module init function, create a kernel thread, named of course "eudyptula".
+ - The thread's main function should not do anything at this point in time, except make sure to shutdown if asked to, and wait on the "wee\_wait" waitqueue.
+ - In your module exit function, shut down the kernel thread you started up.